lovepreetrandhawa/DevOps-Pipeline/README.md

-This is lovepreet.
-And, I'm interacting with DevOps basics.
+ I'm interacting with DevOps basics.